You must not rely on the information on yourworldinbalance.com as an alternative to medical advice from your doctor or another professional provider.

 If you use a sunbed in winter with the right care, it is a perfect treatment against infections and depression.
 But of course, don’t overdo the tanning.
 There are saunas where you can get sunlight therapy reporting the same beneficial effects on the body and brain.

-Vitamin D and Vitamin K- Why using them together?
+Vitamin D And Vitamin K- Why Using Them Together?

-As a nurse, I see that more older people are treated with a low amount of Vitamin D3 without adequate Vitamin K intake.
+As a nurse, I see that more older people are treated with a low Vitamin D3 without adequate Vitamin K intake.
 Older people’s skin is less likely to get penetrated by the sun.

 I know many older folks stay the most time inside the house, which doesn’t help their health condition.
 They are prone to all kinds of infection and inflammation.